zakirullin/cognitive-load/README.md

 ## Why bother reading?
 We spend far more time reading and understanding code than writing it.
 Therefore, the amount of cognitive load we need to build in our brains in order to understand code is crucial.

 This paper discusses a fundamental thinking tool that would enable us to create simple yet maintainable applications.
-We would look at every decision, every trendy buzzword, and every fancy technology through the lens of cognitive load.
+We would examine how much our poor choices could increase the mental capacity required.

 ## Cognitive load
 > **Cognitive load is how much a developer needs to know in order to complete a task.**